 [Allen Grider] My hacks to extend the categories to N mutually exclusive security categories.
 Neat hack.
 Used the left half of the word the security categories were stored in (right half was the standard categories).
 Used combinations of 9 one bits (9 zero bits).
 The nice part was that hard core did not have to change (since hard core did the comparison using the whole word).
 The really hard part was to come up with an efficient algorithm to give an index for a 9 of 18 bit pattern (so we could index into a table and display something intelligent to the user).
 Turned out to be a Fibonacci series problem.
 18 categories was not enough to isolate all the companies proprietary information that was stored on DOCKMASTER (basically information on every system that was in or had been in TCSEC evaluation).
 36 categories was not considered enough either (this would have been easy to implement also).
 I will have to dig around in my notes and see if I still have anything on this.

 [Allen Grider] An implementation of the WATCHWORD one time password system.
 During login, you were supplied with a challenge (a string of numbers).
 You had to type the numbers into the WATCHWORD device (looked like a little calculator, actually worked as one) along with a PIN.
 The WATCHWORD device generated a response.
 The user then typed in the response.
 The challenge was generated by a PC hanging off of the Multics system.
 At the same time a expected response was supplied by the PC, so all Multics had to do was to receive the response from the user and compare it with the expected response.
-It is interesting to note that WATCHWORD still exists: Watchword info
+(WATCHWORD has disappeared from the Thales web site.)

 [Olin Sibert] The WATCHWORD system was the first exposure many users had to the now-common idea of a one-time password mechanism.
 It was certainly a novelty for me, and with vague ideas about cryptanalysis, I made a habit of collecting every challenge/response pair I was ever presented with.
 Well, I never learned anything about the cryptography, but after a few years of this, I did discover that it was really a two-time password system: a small percentage of the challenges I got were duplicates!
 Of course, even though the actual risk seemed pretty negligible, any cryptographer knows that reusing key material is the road to catastrophe, so I quickly reported the problem.
 After some time trying to figure it out, Les Gotch, Alan Grider, and others finally realized that the problem was caused by backup procedures.
 There were two WATCHWORD servers, so that if one failed, the other could take over transparently and people could still log in.
 However, when the failed one was restored to health by reloading its data, it could end up with stale data and start producing the same challenges over again.
 They fixed the procedures and the duplicates stopped, but I continued to collect challenges for years hoping to find another chink in the armor.
 Secure backup can be harder than it looks!